 These improvements have enabled the extension of the continuous imaged volume by more than four orders of magnitude from 103 µm3 to at least 107 µm3, while maintaining an isotropic sampling of 8 x 8 x 8 nm3 voxels.
 Moreover, by trading off imaging speed, the system can readily be operated at even higher resolutions achieving voxel sizes of 4 x 4 x 4 nm3.
 The expanded volumes enabled by this enhanced FIB-SEM technology 1.0 enable a vast new regime in scientific learning, where nano scale resolution coupled with meso and even macro scale volumes is critical.
 The largest connectome to date has been generated through this enhanced FIB-SEM platform [Xu et al. 2020c], where the superior z resolution empowers automated tracing of neuronal processes and reduces the time-consuming human proofreading effort.
-The journey of enhanced FIB-SEM development and Drosophia hemibrain endeavor was featured by Nature.
+The journey of enhanced FIB-SEM development and Drosophia hemibrain endeavor was featured in Nature & New York Times.

 Drosophila hemibrain generated by two Enhanced FIB-SEM systems through 13 hot-knife tabs.